E-Science: UK programme

-After his appointment as Director General of the Research Councils in 1999 John Taylor, with the support of the Science Minister David Sainsbury and the Chancellor of the Exchequer Gordon Brown, bid to HM Treasury to fund a programme of e-infrastructure development for science which would provide the foundation for UK science and industry to be a world leader in the knowledge economy which motivated the Lisbon Strategy for sustainable economic growth that the UK government committed to in March 2000.
+After his appointment as Director General of the Research Councils in 1999, John Taylor, with the support of the Science Minister David Sainsbury and the Chancellor of the Exchequer Gordon Brown, bid to HM Treasury to fund a programme of e-infrastructure development for science which would provide the foundation for UK science and industry to be a world leader in the knowledge economy which motivated the Lisbon Strategy for sustainable economic growth that the UK government committed to in March 2000.

-In November 2000 John Taylor announced £98 million for a national UK e-Science programme.
+In November 2000, Taylor announced £98 million for a national UK e-Science programme.
 An additional £20 million contribution was planned from UK industry in matching funds to projects that they participated in.
 From this budget of £120 million over three years, £75 million was to be spent on grid application pilots in all areas of science, administered by the Research Council responsible for each area, while £35 million was to be administered by the EPSRC as a Core Programme to develop "industrial strength" Grid middleware.
-Phase 2 of the programme for 2004-2006 was supported by a further £96 million for application projects, and £27 million for the EPSRC core programme.
-Phase 3 of the programme for 2007-2009 was supported by a further £14 million for the EPSRC core programme and a further sum for applications.
+Phase 2 of the programme for 2004–2006 was supported by a further £96 million for application projects, and £27 million for the EPSRC core programme.
+Phase 3 of the programme for 2007–2009 was supported by a further £14 million for the EPSRC core programme and a further sum for applications.
 Additional funding for UK e-Science activities was provided from European Union funding, from university funding council SRIF funding for hardware, and from Jisc for networking and other infrastructure.

-The UK e-Science programme comprised a wide range of resources, centres and people including the National e-Science Centre (NeSC) which is managed by the Universities of Glasgow and Edinburgh, with facilities in both cities.
+The UK e-Science programme comprised a wide range of resources, centres and people, including the National e-Science Centre (NeSC) which is managed by the Universities of Glasgow and Edinburgh, with facilities in both cities.
 Tony Hey led the core programme from 2001 to 2005.

 Within the UK regional e-Science centres support their local universities and projects, including: